Why Is Anxiety Worse During Menopause?

 Professional guidance can help you better manage your anxiety and give you the tools you need to handle it on your own.
 In addition, having someone to talk to can make you feel less alone in your menopausal anxiety.
 The thoughts that can come from anxiety are no joke, and if it all becomes too much to bear, be sure to love yourself and get some help.

-Seek Menopause Hormone Therapy
+Seek Menopausal Hormone Therapy

 Earlier in this post we talked about how menopausal anxiety is caused by a fluctuation of hormones like estrogen and progesterone, just one of the challenges that can accompany menopause.
-Well, for women who want a more comprehensive adjustment to menopause, menopause hormone therapy is a viable option to help get everything leveled out once again.
+Well, for women who want a more comprehensive adjustment to menopause, menopausal hormone therapy (MHT) is a viable option to help get everything leveled out once again.

 Treating Severe Anxiety